-During 2008, a new, fully-automated state-of-the-art logistics centre went into operation in Parets del Vallés (Barcelona).
-This centre has a surface area of 24,000 m2, which has allowed us to triple our distribution capacity (a significant increase).
-The design of the premises is adapted to the surrounding environment in order to minimise its visual impact.
-It is also planned to equip the roof of the premises with solar panels connected to the electrical network in order to generate renewable energy.
-It is worth noting that at the beginning of 2008, a 12,000 m2 warehouse alongside this centre was acquired in order to provide extra capacity.
+During 2008, a new, fully-automated logistics centre incorporating state of the art technology went into service in Parets del Vallés (Barcelona), thus allowing the company to increase its distribution capacity significantly.
+The design of this facility has been adapted to its surroundings in order to minimise its visual impact.
+It is also planned to install solar panels connected to the national grid on the roof of the building to produce renewable energy.
+It is worth noting that in early 2008 an adjoining warehouse was acquired in order to increase its capacity.